 Gülsün Sağlamer is the former rector of Istanbul Technical University (ITU) in Turkey.
-She is currently a professor of architecture with an international experience as a visiting scholar (Cambridge University, United Kingdom) and visiting professor (Queen’s University in Belfast).
+She is currently a professor of architecture with an international experience as a visiting scholar at Cambridge University, United Kingdom and a visiting professor at Queen’s University in Belfast.

-She is a Board Member of the European University Association (EUA).
-Additionally, she is an Executive Committee Member and Chair of European Region of the International Association of University Presidents (IAUP).
-She is the Vice-President of Community of Mediterranean Universities (CMU).
+She is a board member of the European University Association.
+Additionally, she is an executive committee member and chair of European Region of the International Association of University Presidents.
+She is the vice-president of the Community of Mediterranean Universities.
 She was the president of ARI Technocity and ITU Development Foundation until 2005.
-She has been re-elected as a Board member of ARI Technocity of ITU (2006- ) and Member of Board of Trustees of Kadir Has University (2006- ) and the President of the Council for Technology and Technoparks in Turkey (2006- ).
+She has been re-elected as a board member of ARI Technocity of ITU, a member of board of trustees of Kadir Has University, and president of the Council for Technology and Technoparks in Turkey (all 2006-present).

-Her major research areas are CAAD and Housing.
-She has coordinated numerous national and international projects and published over 70 papers in refereed scientific journals, books and conference proceedings.
-She has also supervised over 25 Master and 10 Ph.D theses in her research areas.
-She is a member of the editorial Board of three international scientific journals and co-editor of three international conference proceedings: Housing for the Urban Poor, ENHR, 1991, Descriptive Models of Design, 1996, and, Engineering Education in the Third Millenium, 1999, IGIP.
+Her major research areas are computer-aided architectural design (CAAD) and housing.
+Sağlamer has coordinated numerous national and international projects and published over 70 papers in refereed scientific journals, books, and conference proceedings.
+She has also supervised over 25 Master and 10 PhD theses in her research areas.
+She is a member of the editorial board of three international scientific journals and co-editor of three international conference proceedings: Housing for the Urban Poor, ENHR, 1991; Descriptive Models of Design, 1996; and, Engineering Education in the Third Millennium, 1999.

-She has several architectural prizes and awards and she has been awarded two Honoris Causa by Carleton University, Canada, 2001, and Universitatea de Nord Din Baia Mare University, Romania, 2002.
+She has several architectural prizes and awards and she has been awarded two Honoris Causa degrees y Carleton University, Canada in 2001 and Universitatea de Nord Din Baia Mare University, Romania in 2002.

-She is an Honorary Fellow to the American Institute of Architects (Hon FAIA) .
-Also, she has been awarded the Leonardo da Vinci Medal by SEFI (Société Européenne Pour la Formation Ingénieurs-European Society for Engineering Education) in 2006.
+She is an honorary fellow to the American Institute of Architects.
+Also, she has been awarded the Leonardo da Vinci Medal by the Société Européenne Pour la Formation Ingénieurs (European Society for Engineering Education) in 2006.